-The loan made by AUFL to AURLIL in relation to Series 3 Notes is also subject to contractual arrangements and obligations between the various parties including a loan agreement and a first ranking security interest.
+The loan made by AUFL to AURLIL in relation to Series 4Notes is also subject to contractual arrangements and obligations between the various parties including a loan agreement and a first ranking security interest.
 More information about these arrangements is set out on page 15 under the 'Investor protection' section.

-Certain security has been granted for the benefit of Note holders, and if necessary such security may be enforced for the repayment of the funds invested by Note holders.
+The Trustee has been appointed as independent trustee to hold certain security for the benefit of Note holders, and if necessary to enforce the security for the repayment of the funds invested by Note holders.
 This security consists of a first ranking security interest over:

-- the loan made by AUFL to AURLIL; - an allotment of units held by AURLIL in AURVT #1; and - the right to receive money payable in connection with the loan and the security interest.
+- the loan made by AUFL to AURLIL; - an allotment of units held by AURLIL in AURVT #1 and AURVT #2; and - the right to receive money payable in connection with the loan and the security interest.

 The value of the assets supporting the security for all the Notes which AUFL has issued is sufficient and is reasonably likely to be sufficient to repay the Notes and other liabilities that rank in priority, or have equal priority, to the Notes.
-Please refer to 'Financial Information' on pages 18-24 for more information.
 However, there is the risk that Note holders could lose some or all of their money.